 Causes of Post-Concussion Syndrome

 In general, post-concussion syndrome follows the occurrence of an injury or trauma to the head.
 Not all people who suffer mild traumatic head injury experience post-concussion syndrome.
 This syndrome may be worse in people who have had previous concussions or head trauma.
 It may also be more severe in those who have early symptoms of headache after injury, or who have mental changes such as amnesia, fogginess or fatigue.
 Other risk factors include younger age and prior history of headaches.
+Women and older patients appear to be more susceptible to the development of post-concussion symptoms.

 Diagnosis of Post-Concussion Syndrome